 On top of that, there are actually some fairly good products on the market that help with EMF Radiation (careful, there are also many scam products).
-For example, SafeSleeve (see my review of their products) makes some fantastic EMF shielding cases for cell phones, tablets, and laptops.
+For example, Defendershield (see my review of their products) makes some fantastic EMF shielding cases for cell phones, tablets, and laptops.
 Or, if you want to see all the products I use and recommend to friends and family, you can check out my recommended products page.

 I won’t list all of the ways you can use a good EMF meter, but suffice it to say the possibilities are almost endless.
 Also, it’s actually kind of fun (and a bit scary) to walk around your home and office and be able to better understand how much EMF radiation various devices are emitting.

 The apps I’ll talk about below in the “5 Best Apps For Detecting EMFs” section will help in some ways with reading EMF radiation, but they are by no means a replacement for a real EMF meter like my favorite, the TriField TF2.